timmothy17/print-mockup-processor/README.md

 - **Optimized for rectangular prints**: Perfect for art prints, posters, designs
 - **Industry-proven**: Based on professional print production workflows

+### For Large PSD Files (Recommended Approach)

+Due to memory constraints in web applications, large PSD files should be processed locally:

 ## 🎯 Color Adjustment System
 **The system uses Photoshop-style adjustments with a -100 to +100 scale:**